featbit/featbit-node-server-sdk/README.md

 ### FbClientNode

-The FbClientNode is the heart of the SDK which providing access to FeatBit server.
+The `FbClientNode` is the heart of the SDK which provides access to FeatBit server.
 Applications should instantiate a single instance for the lifetime of the application.

-FbClientBuilder is used to construct a FbClientNode instance.
-The builder exposes methods to configure the SDK, and finally to create the FbClientNode instance.
+`FbClientBuilder` is used to construct a `FbClientNode` instance.
+The builder exposes methods to configure the SDK, and finally to create the `FbClientNode` instance.

 #### FbClient Using Streaming